 - The failure to take reasonable steps to prevent the spread of the Covid-19 virus, for example, by providing their staff with proper PPE and enforcing strict social distancing protocols to minimise the risk to patients of catching the virus – interestingly, the evidence suggests that more than 1 in 10 hospital deaths from Covid-19 involve those patients who were admitted to hospital without the virus.

-Although every legal case has to be assessed on its own merits, it is likely that the lawyers acting for the NHS will argue that Judges should make allowances when judging NHS staff during this health crisis – in our view, this argument is unlikely to succeed.
+Although every legal case has to be assessed on its own merits, it is likely that the lawyers acting for the NHS will argue that Judges should make allowances when judging NHS staff during this health crisis.

 In those cases, where patients say their infection could have been avoided, they will still need to prove that they have contracted it as a result of the care provided and not within the community.
 This could be a difficult obstacle to overcome.